cavoq/NetInfraPG/README.md

 # alkis_pg

-PostgreSQL database for ALKIS using the guidelines of the AdV (Arbeitsgemeinschaft der Vermessungsverwaltungen)
+PostgreSQL database for ALKIS data using the guidelines of the AdV (Arbeitsgemeinschaft der Vermessungsverwaltungen)

 ## Author